shmorri/docs-casa-prod/3.1.4/source/developer/menus.md

 # Working with menus

 !!!
 Note
-    It is highly recommended you follow the [Writing your first plugin](writing-first.md) guide before reading this page contents.
+    It is highly recommended you follow the [Writing your first plugin](writing-first.md) guide before reading this contents.

 In introductory pages we mentioned developers can customize three types of menus: user, admin, and drop down.
 This can be achieved by implementing extension point `org.gluu.credmanager.extension.navigation.NavigationMenu`.